Beyond Law’s Boundaries? Reimagining Persons and Medical Devices

 Your application should be accompanied by a project proposal which outlines a plan for your PhD research within the remit outlined above.
 Proposals should make clear how your research will make an original contribution to knowledge.
 Please read our guidance on how to write a PhD research proposal.

 Following shortlisting, interviews will be held.
-It is anticipated that these will be in April 2021.
 At this stage we will ask for reference from the referees nominated by shortlisted candidates.

 Before applying prospective applicants are strongly encouraged to contact the Everyday Cyborgs 2.0 project’s Principal Investigator Professor Muireann Quigley to find out more about the project and to discuss potential proposals.